 As the transgender community is in the media spotlight at the moment, Oct 2021, I wanted to discuss the media portrayal of Transgender people and I’m going to discuss the difference between transgender celebrities versus how it treats regular transgender people and how we are perceived in the media.

 First, let’s look at the celebs, and I’m going to discuss Eddie Izzard, who is a massive hero of mine, and a role model for many people.
-The way the media treat Izzard is completely different from the way the media treats regular non-celebrity trans people such as myself.
+The way the media treat Izzard is completely different from the way the media treats regular non-celebrity trans people such as me.

 Why does the media have two different opinions of a group of people other than elitism because of Izzard’s social class?
 I am no different from Izzard in my transition process and the way I am dealing with things, other than one person is rich and in the media, while I am not.
 Is there a bigger picture I am missing??